ScilifelabDataCentre/OrderPortal/README.md

 User
 ----

+A user is an account in the system.
+All editing operations, and most viewing operations, require that the user is logged in.

+There are basically two kinds of users:

-A user us an account for an external scientist to place one or more orders, and to follow the progress of an order.
+1. An external scientist, who uses the portal to place one or more orders, and to follow the progress of an order.

-It is also an account for the facility staff, who may view and edit all orders for their facility.
+2. Facility staff, including facility administrator, who may view and edit all orders for their facility.
 The access privileges are determined by the system administrator.

 Access privileges
 -----------------

-The facility staff must only be able to see data belonging to their facility.
+The facility staff is allowed to view and edit only data belonging to their facility.

 An external scientist should be able to view a page where all his/hers orders are shown, regardless of facility.